 Keeping the environment up to date with Windows Autopatch

-In regards to keeping the Windows environment up to date, Microsoft is releasing a new ‘Autopatch’ feature in July 2022, which aims to help organizations maintaining the newest versions for installations across the perimeter.
+In regard to keeping the Windows environment up to date, Microsoft is releasing a new ‘Autopatch’ feature in July 2022, which aims to help organizations maintaining the newest versions for installations across the perimeter.

 References